B.S. Athletic Training

 - KINE 320: Principles of Human Nutrition (3 credit hours)

-Professional phase levels I-II require concurrent enrollment in didactic, clinical techniques, and practicum clinical education courses.
-The professional phase requires satisfactory completion of prerequisites, attainment of a grade of C or higher in all ATEP required course work, a minimum cumulative within-major GPA of 3.0, and maintenance of current Emergency Cardiac Care (ECC) and First Aid certifications.
+Students must complete coursework with a grade of C or higher and a minimum cumulative GPA of 3.0, to advance in the program, and maintenance of current Emergency Cardiac Care (ECC) and First Aid certifications.

 Note: All courses must be taken concurrently in the semester they are offered.
 Practicum courses require a clinical education field experience component.